The Turing Way Book Dashes#

 This does not mean that you must have contributed to the project before - it is more about having used the project and/or interacted with our community in some way, such as during a community event or via our GitHub repository.
 Some familiarity with the project and how we work in the community will help our participants collaborate during the Book Dash more easily, even if this is with the support of more experienced community members.
 If you have previously contributed to a collaborative project or have a specific proposal for contribution in mind, you are highly encouraged to apply.
 Do get in touch with one of the core contributors who can help you shape your idea by identifying where and how they fit in the bigger vision of the project.

-Previous Book Dashes have been organised for in-person participation in venues located in the UK (home country of the project), as hybrid events, or entirely online.
+Previous Book Dashes have been organised for in-person participation in venues located in the UK (the home country of the project), as hybrid events, or entirely online.

 For participants attending a Book Dash in person:

-All the participants who need to travel to the event’s venue are offered financial support to cover their travel, accommodation, and related expense such as childcare or special accessibility requirements.
+All the participants who need to travel to the event’s venue are offered financial support to cover their travel, accommodation, and related expenses such as childcare or special accessibility requirements.

 For participants attending a Book Dash remotely: